signalling-games-org/evoke/docs/source/usage.rst

 Tutorial
 --------

-The best way to discover evoke is `the interactive tutorial <https://colab.research.google.com/drive/1AwUCP05lpITAP7_EZD7loGv3unhnwvhM#forceEdit=true&sandboxMode=true>`_.
+The best way to discover Evoke is `the interactive tutorial <https://colab.research.google.com/drive/1AwUCP05lpITAP7_EZD7loGv3unhnwvhM#forceEdit=true&sandboxMode=true>`_.
 The rest of this document describes very simple use cases.

 The simplest case: reproducing a figure from the literature
 -----------------------------------------------------------

-The easiest thing to do with evoke is recreate a figure from the signalling game literature.
+The easiest thing to do with Evoke is recreate a figure from the signalling game literature.
 The parameters required to create some of these figures are included in the ``examples`` folder.

 For example, to create figure 5.2 from *Signals* (Skyrms 2010), you would run: